lrmcfarland/Coordinates/Python/Manual/README.md

-# Python Boost wrappers
+# Python manually extended Python wrappers

-This directory contains the Boost generated Python wrappers for the C++ classes in ../../libCoords. coords.cpp contains the Boost macros that are used to generate the wrappers. setup.py builds them.
+This directory contains my "manually" [extended Python wrappers](http://docs.python.org/extending/newtypes.html) for the C++ classes in ../../libCoords. coords.cpp contains the [Python/C API](http://docs.python.org/c-api) calls that make up the Python wrappers.

-There are some differences from the [Manual](../Manual) version that I am looking into as I learn more about Boost.
+There are some differences from the [Boost](../Boost) version that I am looking into as I learn more about extending Python.

 ## To Build